ibm-cloud-docs/Cloudant/security/access-iam.md

 ```
 {: codeblock}

-## Using IAM IP Allowlisting with Cloudant
+## Using IAM IP allowlisting with Cloudant
 {: #using-iam-allowlisting}

 You can enable IAM IP address access restrictions when you're using {{site.data.keyword.cloudant_short_notm}}.

-To enable IAM IP address access restrictions, you must ensure that the Cloud Identity and Access Management (IAM) [access list](/docs/account?topic=account-ips){: external} is configured so that the {{site.data.keyword.cloudant_short_notm}} service can still function.
-IAM is used by {{site.data.keyword.cloudant_short_notm}} when authenticating requests to the {{site.data.keyword.cloudant_short_notm}} API that pass IAM credentials and when running [replications](/docs/Cloudant?topic=Cloudant-replication-guide#replication) that are configured to authenticate using IAM API keys.
+To enable IAM IP address access restrictions, you must ensure that the Cloud Identity and Access Management (IAM) [IP allowlist](/docs/account?topic=account-ips){: external} is configured so that the {{site.data.keyword.cloudant_short_notm}} service can still function.
+IAM is used by {{site.data.keyword.cloudant_short_notm}} when authenticating requests to the {{site.data.keyword.cloudant_short_notm}} API that pass IAM credentials, and when running [replications](/docs/Cloudant?topic=Cloudant-replication-guide#replication) that are configured to authenticate using IAM API keys.

+IAM tokens can be valid for [up to 60 minutes](/docs/account?topic=account-token-limit){: external}.
+This means that changes to IAM IP allowlisting may not fully take effect until this validation period has expired, as allowlisting is only enforced at token creation time.
+{: note}

 ### Creating a Network Zone
 {: #using-iam-allowlisting-create-network-zone}